sagemath/sage/README.md

     - On personal computers, any subdirectory of your :envvar:`HOME` directory should do.

-    - For example, you could use `SAGE_ROOT=~/sage/sage-x.y`, which we will use as the running example below, where `x.y` is the current Sage version.
+    - For example, you could use `SAGE_ROOT=~/sage/sage`, which we will use as the running example below.

     - You need at least 10 GB of free disk space.